-Doublet chemotherapy regimens, such as cisplatin/pemetrexed, are recommended (category 1) for patients with non-squamous NSCLC who are negative for ALK rearrangements or sensitizing EGFR mutations if eligibility criteria are met (ie, they do not have squamous cell carcinoma); these regimens are also recommended in patients who have not had testing for mutations or rearrangements.514 Bevacizumab/chemotherapy is another option for patients with non-squamous NSCLC who are negative for ALK rearrangements or sensitizing EGFR mutations if eligibility criteria are met.
-732 Previously, patients with brain metastases were excluded from receiving bevacizumab because of concerns about CNS hemorrhage; however, data suggest that bevacizumab can be used in patients with treated CNS metastases.
-733 Other chemotherapy options are also recommended, although some regimens may be more appropriate for certain patients, depending on histology, PS, and other factors (see Trial Data in this Discussion, Systemic Therapy for Advanced or Metastatic Disease in the NCCN Guidelines for Non-Small Cell Lung Cancer, and the NCCN Drugs & Biologics Compendium [NCCN Compendium[®]]).^{559,734} A phase 3 randomized trial in elderly patients

-(70-89 years) with advanced NSCLC reported that combined therapy with weekly paclitaxel and monthly carboplatin improved survival when compared with single-agent therapy using either gemcitabine or vinorelbine (10.3 vs. 6.2 months).
+Bevacizumab/chemotherapy is another option for patients with non-squamous NSCLC who are negative or unknown for mutations, rearrangements, or PD-L1 expression if eligibility criteria are met.
+Previously, patients with brain metastases were excluded from receiving bevacizumab because of concerns about CNS hemorrhage; however, data suggest that bevacizumab can be used in patients with treated CNS metastases.
+For the 2017 update (Version 1), the NCCN Panel deleted the bevacizumab/cisplatin/pemetrexed regimen because it is rarely used.
+Other chemotherapy options are also recommended, although some regimens may be more appropriate for certain patients, depending on histology, PS, and other factors (see Trial Data in this Discussion, Systemic Therapy for Advanced or Metastatic Disease in the NCCN Guidelines for NSCLC, the NCCN Compendium® for NSCLC, and the NCCN Evidence BlocksTM for NSCLC).
+A phase 3 randomized trial in elderly patients (70-89 years) with advanced NSCLC reported that combined therapy with weekly paclitaxel and monthly carboplatin improved survival when compared with single-agent therapy using either gemcitabine or vinorelbine (10.3 vs. 6.2 months).
 Systemic therapy for elderly patients with advanced NSCLC needs to be carefully selected to avoid adverse reactions.
-Table 10.2 with advanced NSCLC needs to be carefully selected to avoid adverse reactions.